Radioactive Spark Plugs (ca. 1940s)

 The following year (1920), Hubbard employed a larger version of the generator to power an 18 foot motor boat around Lake Union’s Portage Bay.
 Unfortunately, the cruise had to be interrupted multiple times because some of the wiring was overheating (Seattle Post-Intelligencer.
 July 29, 1920).
 Hubbard’s next demonstration project was equally dramatic, he used the coil to power an electric automobile (Monroe Monitor, Sept.
 17, 1920).

 Despite these successful tests, there were skeptics.
 After all, free electricity sounds too good to be true.
 And the possibility existed that Hubbard’s atmospheric power generator was part of a scam operation designed to defraud investors.
-Of course, that would require a corporate entity to invest in.
+Of course, that would require a corporate entity to invest in - a corporation like the Hubbard Universal Generator Company.

 The Hubbard Universal Generator Company was incorporated in April of 1921.
 Along with Alfred Hubbard, two others were involved: William Hubbard (Alfred’s father) and Harve Phipps (the State Senator?).
-The three principals were certainly optimistic about their company’s prospects - it was capitalized at five million dollars!
+The three principals were certainly optimistic, they capitalized their company at five million dollars!
 Quoting the Washington Standard (April 22, 1921):

 What is odd is that the Symons-Russell Aviation Company didn’t exist – they dissolved in 1920 (Aerial Age Weekly.
 July 12, 1920).
 Of course, that would explain why Hubbard’s plane was being constructed behind closed doors.